Kulicke and Soffa Industries (NASDAQ:KLIC) Updates Q3 2022 Earnings Guidance

-Kulicke and Soffa Industries (NASDAQ:KLIC – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.38-$1.68 for the period, compared to the consensus EPS estimate of $1.39.
+Kulicke and Soffa Industries (NASDAQ:KLIC – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $1.38-$1.68 for the period, compared to the consensus earnings per share estimate of $1.39.
 The company issued revenue guidance of $345.00 million-$385.00 million, compared to the consensus revenue estimate of $376.08 million.

-Kulicke and Soffa Industries (NASDAQ:KLIC – Get Rating) last issued its earnings results on Wednesday, May 4th.
-The semiconductor company reported $1.95 earnings per share for the quarter, topping the consensus estimate of $1.47 by $0.48.
-Kulicke and Soffa Industries had a return on equity of 46.89% and a net margin of 28.33%.
-The company had revenue of $384.28 million during the quarter, compared to the consensus estimate of $380.25 million.
-During the same quarter in the prior year, the business earned $1.26 earnings per share.
-The company’s revenue was up 13.0% compared to the same quarter last year.
-Equities research analysts predict that Kulicke and Soffa Industries will post 6.14 EPS for the current year.
+A number of analysts recently weighed in on the company.
+B. Riley downgraded Kulicke and Soffa Industries from a buy rating to a neutral rating and dropped their target price for the stock from $80.00 to $59.00 in a research report on Tuesday, April 12th.
+Zacks Investment Research upgraded Kulicke and Soffa Industries from a sell rating to a hold rating and set a $57.00 price objective for the company in a research report on Tuesday, May 10th.
+Needham & Company LLC downgraded Kulicke and Soffa Industries from a buy rating to a hold rating in a research report on Friday, February 4th.
+Finally, StockNews.com upgraded Kulicke and Soffa Industries from a hold rating to a buy rating in a research report on Saturday.
+Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, Kulicke and Soffa Industries currently has an average rating of Buy and a consensus price target of $76.40.

-Kulicke and Soffa Industries declared that its board has approved a stock buyback program on Thursday, March 3rd that allows the company to repurchase $400.00 million in outstanding shares.
-This repurchase authorization allows the semiconductor company to reacquire up to 13.6% of its stock through open market purchases.
-Stock repurchase programs are typically an indication that the company’s board believes its stock is undervalued.
+The firm also recently declared a quarterly dividend, which was paid on Monday, April 11th.
+Stockholders of record on Thursday, March 24th were issued a dividend of $0.17 per share.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.33%.
+The ex-dividend date of this dividend was Wednesday, March 23rd.
+Kulicke and Soffa Industries’s payout ratio is currently 8.65%.

-Several research firms recently commented on KLIC.
-Needham & Company LLC cut Kulicke and Soffa Industries from a buy rating to a hold rating in a research note on Friday, February 4th.
-Zacks Investment Research cut Kulicke and Soffa Industries from a hold rating to a sell rating in a research note on Wednesday, April 20th.
-StockNews.com cut Kulicke and Soffa Industries from a buy rating to a hold rating in a research note on Friday.
-Finally, B. Riley cut Kulicke and Soffa Industries from a buy rating to a neutral rating and cut their price objective for the company from $80.00 to $59.00 in a research note on Tuesday, April 12th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Hold and an average price target of $77.20.
+Kulicke and Soffa Industries declared that its board has authorized a share repurchase plan on Thursday, March 3rd that permits the company to repurchase $400.00 million in outstanding shares.
+This repurchase authorization permits the semiconductor company to reacquire up to 13.6% of its shares through open market purchases.
+Shares repurchase plans are typically an indication that the company’s board believes its shares are undervalued.

 About Kulicke and Soffa Industries (Get Rating)